algorealmInc/SwarmNL/research.md

-# **SwarmNL: A Library to Build Custom Networking Layers for Decentralized Applications**
+# **SwarmNL: A Library to Build Custom Networking Layers for Decentralized and Distributed Applications**

 SwarmNL addresses two critical concerns in distributed systems: **Scaling** and **Fault Tolerance**.
 This section focuses on how SwarmNL handles **Fault Tolerance** using redundancy.